beta-europe/www.beta-europe.org/_posts/2018-07-19-do-you-have-what-it-takes-to-be-a-director-general-for-meu-symposium-2018.md

 ---
-title: Do you have what it takes to be a Director-General for MEU Symposium 2018?!
+title: Do you have what it takes to be Director-General of MEU Symposium 2018?
 excerpt: 'Embark in a new #ModelEU adventure'
 categories: association
 tags: